PennyLaneAI/synthesis/README.md

 Known issues and limitations
 ----------------------------

+* `greedy_enumerator` quickly becomes slow and impractical.
+From our experience, more than 4 items in the specification might already overload it.
+* `greedy_enumerator` outputs non-unique programs which may or may not be a sign of some issue in the implementation.
+Some investigation may be required.
 * We currently support only a limited set of Python expressions.
   - Typechecker is not yet implemented.
-One can overcome its absence by providing enumerator with a clever specifications making ill-typed programs rare or impossible.
+One can overcome its absence by providing clever specifications making ill-typed programs rare or impossible.
-* The program enumerator outputs non-unique programs which may or may not be a sign of some issue in the implementation.
-Some investigation may be required.
+  - Not much support for vectors, although one might try working with them using the generic approach.
 * Pretty-printing functions use recursion aggressively.
 * There are some issues with multi-processing `pytest` execution.